onyxdeer/flashcards/README.md

 npm run create:db
 npm run build
 ```
-Go to `localhost:7890` to run the server and connect to the database.
+Go to `localhost:7890` to run the app.

 ## Requirements